tencentyun/intlcloud-documents/yehe_doc/数据库/TDSQL-C MySQL 版/产品简介/使用规范建议/数据库权限及库表索引规范_intl_en.md

 This document describes the usage specifications and suggestions after a TDSQL-C for MySQL cluster is created.

 ## Database permission specifications
-- All DDL operations (such as creating tables and modifying table structures) can only be performed and launched by DBAs through DMC during off-peak hours after approval.
+- All DDL operations (such as creating tables and modifying table structures) can only be performed by DBAs through Database Management Center (DMC) during off-peak hours after approval.
 - Permissions should be managed in a fine-grained manner by separating read, write, Ops, and development permissions.
 - DDL operations logs should be retained.